noi-techpark/opendatahub-website/src/content/use-cases/dexdot-ai.md

     partial: imgs-text-enlargeable.html

-  - description: "<p>If you are looking to develop data-driven services, automate processes, or build new digital solutions, explore the possibilities offered by Open Data Hub.
+  - description: "<p>If you are looking to develop data-driven services, automate processes, or build new digital solutions, explore the <b>possibilities offered by Open Data Hub</b>.
 Access reliable datasets, reduce development effort and turn data into meaningful applications for your organisation.</p>"
     buttons:
       - btn_link: "mailto:help@opendatahub.com?subject=[Use Case - Dexdot AI]"
         btn_label: "Contact us"